-Directors) and Regulation 17 (5) of the Listing Regulations, both of which are available on the Company's website www.seya.in.
+The Board has prescribed the Code of Conduct for Board Members and Senior Management.
+The code has been circulated to Directors and Management.
+The Board has adopted a Code of Conduct for Non-Executive Directors, which incorporates the duties of Independent Directors as laid down in Schedule IV of the Act (code for Independent Directors) and Regulation 17 (5) of the Listing Regulations, both of which are available on the Company's website www.seya.in.

-All the Board members and Senior Management of the Company as on March 31, 2017 have affirmed compliance with their respective Codes of Conduct.
+All the Board members and Senior Management of the Company as on March 31, 2016 have affirmed compliance with their respective

+Codes of Conduct.
 A Declaration to this effect, duly signed by the Managing Director, forms part of this report.

-Apart from reimbursement of expenses incurred in the discharge of their duties and the remuneration that these Directors would be entitled under the Act as Non-Executive Directors, none of the Directors has any other material pecuniary relationships or transactions with the Company, its Promoters, its Directors, its Senior Management or its Subsidiaries and Associates.
+Apart from reimbursement of expenses incurred in the discharge of their duties and the remuneration that these Directors would be entitled under the Actas Non-Executive Directors, none of the Directors has any other material pecuniary relationships or transactions with the Company, its Promoters, its Directors, its Senior Management or its Subsidiaries and Associates.

-The Senior Management of the Company have made disclosures to the Board confirming that there is no material, financial and / or commercial transactions between them and the Company, which could have potential conflict of interest with the Company at large.
+The Senior Management of the Company have made disclosures to the Board confirming that there are no material, financial and / or commercial transactions between them and the Company, which could have potential conflict of interest with the Company at large.